awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ad-avail-blanking.md

 **To enable Ad avail blanking:**

-1. Create a job and set up outputs to include SCTE\-35 markers as described in [[ERROR] BAD/MISSING LINK TEXT](including-scte-35-markers-in-an-output.md)\.
+1. Create a job and set up outputs to include SCTE\-35 markers as described in [Including SCTE\-35 Markers in an Output](including-scte-35-markers-in-an-output.md)\.

 1. In the left navigation pane, under **Job settings**, choose **Settings**\.